Dear Parish Faithful & Friends in Christ,

 Jesus, however, makes other claims on us.
 And the first of those radical claims is that we must love Him above all else – including father and mother, son and daughter.
 This is a “hard teaching.”

 But in no way does this diminish our love for our loved ones.
 I believe that if we love Christ before all else, then we would have a greater love for those around us, including our very family members.
+Of course, when a choice must be made between Christ and family, it must be Christ, whatever the "cost" of that choice may be.
 To love Christ above all else is to expand our very notion and experience of love.
 If we live “in Christ,” we can then love “in Christ.”
 Elsewhere, Jesus would claim that this would include our enemies!
 This is a love that will not disappoint.

 With any other deeper love, there is always the lurking temptation of succumbing to one form of idolatry or another.
 Jesus even says that if we love anyone else more than Him, we are not “worthy” of Him!
 Clearly, there is nothing easy about bearing the name of Christ and calling oneself a Christian.
 Is all of this impossible?
 Jesus teaches that “with men this is impossible, but with God all things are possible” [Matthew 19:26].

 We share the most difficult of vocations – to live up to our high calling in Christ Jesus.
 This is not something that we achieve on our own, but a process that includes the grace of God and our own self-determination, what we call our freedom of choice or “free will.”
 There are obstacles that begin with the genetic and the environmental.
 There are distractions and temptations too numerous to keep track of.
 There is the unbelief of the world around us.
 Yet, if we approach this “day by day,” we soon realize that we are simply trying to become genuine human beings, for the glory of God is a human being fully alive, to paraphrase Saint Irenaeus of Lyons.